kiranbakale/AMI-Readme/README.md

 * Load Balancing and Monitoring setup
 * Support for new and incoming features such as Patroni

-Originally built to help define the official [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures) and enable performance testing against those with the [GPT](https://gitlab.com/gitlab-org/quality/performance), the Quality team use this Toolkit pretty much daily and it's now open to be used by other teams \ users to enable them to deploy GitLab at scale in the recommended way.
+Originally built to help define the official [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures) and enable performance testing against those with the [GPT](https://gitlab.com/gitlab-org/quality/performance), the Quality team use this Toolkit pretty much daily and it's now open to be used by other teams to enable them to deploy GitLab at scale in the recommended way.

 ## How It Works